oracle/fastr/documentation/dev/building.md

 Requirements shared between FastR and GNU-R are:

     A Fortran compiler and libraries.
-Typically gfortran 4.8 or later The pcre package, version 8.38 or later
+Typically gfortran 4.8 or later The pcre2 package, version 10.37 or later
     The zlib package, version 1.2.8 or later
     The ed, sed, and make utilities (usually but not always available on modern *nix systems)